 Is Almond Milk Bad for the Environment?
 How It Compares to Cow’s Milk?

-As more people explore for alternatives that are healthier and friendlier to the environment, almond has emerged as a popular substitute for cow's milk in recent years.
+As more people explore for plant-based alternatives that are healthier and friendlier to the environment, almond milk has emerged as a popular substitute for cow’s milk in recent years.
 Almond milk is a plant-based product that satisfies both of these criteria.
 Yet, there is considerable disagreement as to whether or not almond milk is genuinely beneficial to the environment or whether or if it has some unintended consequences that are being ignored.
-In this piece, we will investigate the effect that drinking almond milk has on the environment, compare it to the influence that drinking cow's milk has, and evaluate whether or not it is possible to consume almond milk in a sustainable manner.
+In this piece, we will investigate the effect that drinking almond milk has on the environment, compare it to the influence that drinking cow’s milk has, and evaluate whether or not it is possible to consume almond milk in a sustainable manner.

 How do you define almond milk?